sarielhp/catalyst/README.md

 # Compilation

 The program is written using C++ and unix process signals (kill/stop/etc).
-It was tested on linux extensively, but it should theoretically work correctly on any POSIX complaint system.
+It was tested on Linux extensively, but it should theoretically work correctly on any POSIX complaint system.
 To compile, simply use *make*.

-# How does it work?
+The program uses high level process information provided by Linux, and it currently does NOT use libproc2.

-1. To compile use make.
+# To use

-# Usage

-2. Create a program to be used by catalyst:
+1. Create a program to be used by catalyst:

    Create a script/program (say named) ALG.
 The program would be initialized as follows: